ryangray/quickfont/README.md

 use the font.
 I better optimized the edit key loop to make it more responsive.
 An improvement in test mode when typing near the end of a line or bottom of the screen.

+### Version 2.1a - 26 June 2022
+Further optimization of the edit key loop to make it much better than the last improvement.